zabbix/zabbix/templates/net/meraki_http/README.md

 ## Feedback

-Please report any issues with the template at https://support.zabbix.com
+Please report any issues with the template at https://support.zabbix.com.

-You can also provide feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).
+You can also provide feedback, discuss the template, or ask for help at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/).

 # Cisco Meraki organization by HTTP

 ## Overview

-For Zabbix version: 6.0 and higher
+For Zabbix version: 6.0 and higher.

 ## Setup